 Final verdict: A sincere screenplay and great character dynamics combine for this bittersweet but hilarious examination of two lives half-lived.

 "International Falls" screens during SIFF 2019.
-This sports drama is unrated and has a running time of 96 minutes.
+This comedy drama is unrated and has a running time of 96 minutes.